How to Implement Switch Case Functions in Python? [2025]

 }

-Lastly, create a switch function in your program that should accept integer as an input, performs a dictionary lookup, and invokes the corresponding functions.
+Lastly, create a switch function in your program that should accept an integer as an input, perform a dictionary lookup, and invoke the corresponding functions.

 def month(monthOfYear):